-Weather The contest takes place only if Visual Flight Rules (VFR) can be maintained during the whole flight, i.e. flight visibility/cloud base is > 5 km/1000 ft GND or local rules which ever is more restrictive.
-Every crew shall provide an in-flight report whenever the weather is below limits anywhere en route.
+The contest takes place only if Visual Flight Rules (VFR) can be maintained during the whole flight, i.e. flight visibility/ cloud base is $> 5 \, \text{km/1000}$ ft GND or local rules whichever is more restrictive.
+Every crew shall provide an in-flight report whenever the weather is below limits anywhere in route.
 A weather update should be given at step time.

+Air traffic

-Air traffic The Host Nation/competition organizer publishes a NOTAM in due time to announce an exercise area for the contest.
-If possible, one radio frequency is used for take-off and landing and another radio frequency for en route.
-Emergency Linergeney In case of an emergency, the crew must be able to use onboard navaids and to call for any assistance required.
-Normally this means disqualification, but the Technical Committee can decide on any other action.
-Cancelling Cancelling The national military and civil regulations of the organizing country always prevail over the contest regulations.
-Therefore, the Air Secretary independently decides whether or not to run the flying contest.
+The Host Nation/competition organizer publishes a NOTAM in due time to announce an exercise area for the contest.
+If possible, one radio frequency is used for take-off and landing and another radio frequency for in route.